Dog and Cat Teeth Cleaning in La Crosse

 Grade 2

-Recommended professional dental cleaning: within three months
+Recommended professional dental cleaning treatment: Within three months

 Grade 3